No degree without a connection - transition from school to work in NRW (KAoA)

 • young people with additional needs.
 They receive support from the Employment Agency, the Job Center, and the Youth Welfare Office to help them prepare for a career.

-• Apprenticeship with the State
+• Apprenticeships with the State

 • Studying in the State

-• Careers after college
+• Careers After College

 • Job Market.NRW